oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     ![](./images/lab2_322.png =50%x*)

     You are now ready to run the data labeling program.

 7. Step 7: Run *main.py*

-    You can finally start bulk labeling.
-Make sure you are in *data-labeling* folder and run *main.py*.
+    You can finally start with bulk image labeling.
+Make sure you are in *data-labeling* folder in **Cloud Shell** and run *main.py*.

     ```console
     python3 main.py
     ```

-    Program will run approx. 20-30 minutes.
+    Program will run approx. 30 minutes.

     ![](./images/lab2_327.png " ")